Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 Support for custom feature providers has been added. [#79](https://github.com/microsoft/FeatureManagement-Dotnet/pull/79)

-Implementing a custom feature provider enables developers to to read feature flags from custom sources such as a database or a feature management service.
+Implementing a custom feature provider enables developers to to read feature flags from sources such as a database or a feature management service.
 For more information on the concept of custom feature providers and how to use this new feature take a look at the project's [readme](https://github.com/microsoft/FeatureManagement-Dotnet#custom-feature-providers).

 ### Netcoreapp3.1 Targeting